vmware/differential-datalog/doc/tutorial/tutorial.md

 ```

 Note the use of the `Ref` type in relation declaration.
 Note also how `&` is
-used to "open up" the relation and patten match its fields without
+used to "open up" the relation and pattern match its fields without
 calling `deref` on it.
 Here is an equivalent rule written without `&`:

 ```